-The general health and food legislation applies to the responsible party and for the public health service.
+The general health and food legislation applies to the responsible party and for the public administration, including the health service.
 In addition, the Framework Regulations, the Management Regulations and these regulations apply to the responsible party.
-Pursuant to the Municipal Health Services Act (in Norwegian only), the municipality shall ensure the necessary health service for everyone residing or temporarily staying in the municipality, including everyone that lives or temporarily stays within the area, including at onshore facilities.
-This includes preventive and curative health services, etc. as mentioned in Section 1-3 of the Municipal Health Services Act (in Norwegian only).
-Chapter 4a of the Municipal Health Services Act (in Norwegian only) relating to environmental health protection with associated regulations as well as the Control of Communicable Diseases Act (in Norwegian only) contain certain provisions which are directed at industrial enterprises, and others at the municipal health service.
+Pursuant to the Health and Care Services Act, the municipality shall ensure the necessary health service for everyone residing or temporarily staying within its area, including at onshore facilities.
+This includes preventive and curative health services, etc. as mentioned in Section 3-2, with reference to Section 3-1, of the Health and Care Services Act.
+Chapter 3 of the Public Health Act relating to environmental health protection with associated regulations as well as the Control of Communicable Diseases Act (in Norwegian only) contain certain provisions which are directed at (industrial) enterprises and others in the municipality.
+The Control of Communicable Diseases Act also contains certain provisions for the health service.
 Chapter 2 of the Specialist Health Service Act (in Norwegian only) regulates the responsibility for specialist health services.